Love the idea of investing in a rental property but not the idea of hassling with renovations or constantly hunting for deals?

 Far too many new investors dive headfirst into turnkey rental properties, falsely assuming that just because they don’t require renovation, they don’t require knowledge and skill to invest in.

 Turnkey properties do help you avoid the headaches of corralling contractors for rehab work, pulling permits, and carrying a vacant property for months on end.
-But direct real estate investing still costs time and labor on your part.
+But direct real estate investment still costs time and labor on your part.

 Before laying out thousands of dollars on a down payment, invest in your own education.
 Learn how to accurately forecast cash flow.
 Assemble a team of experts to help you find and manage turnkey properties.
 And if you decide to manage the property yourself, learn the ropes of property management.